Haitam-Elgharras/Practical-TDD-for-Java-Programmers/README.md

 - **Test-First Approach**: Begin by writing a test that defines the expected outcome for a specific example, such as validating a known ISBN number.
 - **Focus on Outcomes**: When writing tests, the primary focus should be on the expected outcomes rather than the underlying logic or code structure.
 - **Incremental Testing**: Start with a simple test for a valid ISBN and gradually build more tests to cover additional scenarios and logic.

+### Module 5: Implementing and Refactoring Code

+The focus in this module is on applying the rules of Test Driven Development (TDD) to write and refine code.

+**Key Rules of TDD**:
+1. **Test the Expected Outcome**: Start by writing tests that define the expected outcomes for given examples.
+2. **Avoid Pre-Judging Design**: Let the tests drive the design and implementation of the code.
+3. **Write Minimum Code**: Implement only the minimal code required to make the tests pass.

+**TDD Process Overview**:
+- **Red**: Write the test that defines the expected outcome for a specific piece of functionality.
+This initial test will fail because the required code hasn't been written yet.
+- **Green**: Implement the minimal code necessary to make the test pass.
+At this stage, focus solely on passing the test, even if it involves placeholder or simplistic code.
+- **Refactor**: Improve the code’s structure and clarity without changing its behavior.
+This step involves making refinements, such as renaming variables, and ensuring that the code remains efficient and maintainable.

+This cycle—Red, Green, Refactor—will be repeated as you continue to write new tests and enhance the code, leading to a more robust and well-structured implementation.